Egypt: MILITARY COUP D’ETAT IN EGYPT–7 Immediate Consequences

 The Egyptian military has just conducted a coup d’état, thus forcing out Mohammed Al-Morsi from power.
 It’s useful to remind the readers that Morsi was legitimately elected in a free and fair election a year ago.

-Moreover, those who argue that this is not a coup d’état, but an civilian inspired intervention of the military in politics to stop Egypt from descending into anarchy and chaos cannot change the fact that Egypt’s military transfered power from a legitimately elected official and placed it in the hands of an unelected and illegitimate official.
-This is the definition of coup d’état.
+Moreover, those who argue that this is not a coup d’état, but an civilian inspired intervention of the military in politics to stop Egypt from descending into anarchy and chaos cannot change the fact that Egypt’s military transferred power illegally from a legitimately elected official and placed it in the hands of an unelected and illegitimate official.
+This is the definition of a coup d’état.
 And there is no further debate about that aspect of the event.

 Having said that, what are the immediate consequences of this military coup d’état in Egypt & in the Arab/Muslim world?

 1-High likelihood of a civil strife and civil war